Lingerie for Newbies: 7 Perfect Pieces to Start Your Collection

 7) Timeless Trends Corset - One of the questions I'm asked most often, by far, is "Where can I find a good, affordable corset?"
 And while I'm of the opinion that the best corsets are custom made, I also know that's not within everyone's reach.
 So when it comes to an inexpensive, off the rack, yet still well-made corsetry, I always recommend Timeless Trends.
 Now these won't fit as well as custom, and you should never try waist training in them, but if you're wanting an authentic, multi-layered, steel-boned corset that won't tear up or warp or be rendered completely useless after one wearing, this is the place to go.
 I especially recommend them for people who are brand new to corsets and still on the fence about investing several hundred dollars in a custom one.
 Because plain and simple, you won't find a better quality corset for less money.

-These are the 7 pieces of lingerie I wish I’d known about when I first started blogging.
-If you liked this post, let me know in the comments, and I’ll do a part 2.
+These are the seven pieces of lingerie I wish I'd known about when I first started blogging.
+If you liked this post, let me know in the comments, and I'll do a Part 2.
 After all, there were definitely some favorites left off of this list. ;-)